 Human geography focuses on how our activity affects Earth.
-It tries to understand processes about human populations, settlements, economics, transportation, recreation and tourism, religion, politics, social and cultural traditions, human migration, agriculture, and urbanization.
+It tries to understand processes about human populations, settlements, economics, transportation, recreation, and tourism.
+It also studies religion, politics, social and cultural traditions, human migration, agriculture, and urbanization.

-Historical geographers look at how a place and the people that live there have changed over time.
+Historical geographers look at how a place and the people that live there change over time.

-Population geographers examine the distribution and growth rate of the population of a given area, and how the people there migrate.
+Population geographers examine the distribution and growth rate of the population of an area, and how the people there migrate.

 Medical geographers study the patterns of how diseases spread.
 This field includes pandemics, epidemics, common illnesses, general health care, and death.

-Military geographers study how military facilities are distributed, and how troops can make the best use of their facilities to resolve issues that arise.
+Military geographers study how military facilities are distributed, and how troops can make the best use of their facilities to solve issues.

 Transportation geographers research existing public and private transportation networks and consider how to improve them.

 Settlement geographers examine the environment where people live and how it changes over time and space.

 Urban geographers study how cities develop and function, considering potential new locations for tiny villages that may grow into huge cities.

 Source: Sub-branches of Human Geography